-The state of New Jersey may suspend or revoke your license for many reasons.
-The state takes suspensions and revocations seriously and may fine you, sentence you to jail and suspend or revoke your license for an additional period of time if you drive when you have lost your driving privileges.
+The State of New Jersey can suspend or revoke your license for many reasons.
+The state takes suspensions and revocations seriously and may fine you, sentence you to jail, and suspend or revoke your license for an additional period of time if you drive after having lost your driving privileges.

 Here are some of the more common reasons drivers might face suspension or revocation and the penalties that can result from being convicted of driving on a suspended or revoked license in New Jersey.

 When your license is suspended or revoked, it generally means that the state has taken away your driving privileges.
 In other words, while the suspension or revocation is in place, you can't lawfully drive.

 In many states, "revocation" and "suspension" are used synonymously, they mean the same thing.
 However, some states use the term "suspension" to mean a temporary loss of privileges and "revocation" to mean the permanent loss of privileges.
 But even in states where revocation is permanent, the driver can typically apply for reinstatement after a certain period of time.

 In New Jersey, the terms revocation and suspension are basically used interchangeably.

 Some of the most common ways New Jersey drivers might face license suspension or revocation include:

 However, there are many other reasons, including alcohol-related offenses, that your license may be suspended.

 The penalties you'll face for driving on a suspended or revoked license depend on the circumstances, including whether you have prior offenses and the reason for the original suspension or revocation.

 If you are charged with driving while your license is suspended or revoked, you could be fined or in some cases sentenced to jail.
 In general: